sharmi1991/singapore-mnc-risk-strategy-ai-agent/README.md

 ---

+## 📐 Data Source & Methodology

+The 20-industry risk dataset (`data/risk_profiles.csv`) is **expert-estimated for prototype/capstone demonstration**, not pulled from a single official quantitative dataset.
+Scores were assigned using public Singapore policy and economic context (EDB, MOM, MTI, IRAS reports on sector-specific cost, talent, compliance, and growth trends) combined with general industry-characteristic reasoning.

+This is a standard approach for decision-support prototypes where labelled, audited outcome data (e.g., real FDI/relocation decisions by sector) isn't publicly available.
+A production version would calibrate these scores against real metrics — EDB investment approvals by sector, MOM labour market reports, or actual company relocation/expansion data.

+**On cluster count (k=3):** silhouette analysis across k=2–6 on the 20-industry dataset shows comparable scores (0.195–0.211) rather than one sharply optimal k — expected, since industry risk profiles naturally overlap rather than falling into cleanly separated groups. k=3 was chosen for business interpretability (mapping to three actionable strategic archetypes) rather than pure statistical optimality; this trade-off is intentional and documented here rather than hidden.

+---

 ## Real-Time Singapore Policy Context

 The recommendations are grounded in current Singapore policy signals, not just the raw dataset: